Skip to content

 summary: string

-For semantic similarity sampling, you can use a query to select the most relevant samples.
-This is particularly useful when you want to focus on specific aspects of the data.
+For semantic similarity sampling, a query selects the samples most relevant to specific aspects of the data.

 Semantic Similarity Sampling